Santicorts/python-challenge/README.md

 ## Author

 This code was authored by me usi g the material learned in class.
 During the development of this project, I investigated various Python functionalities to export the results to a text file.
-I used resources such as [W3Schools](https://www.w3schools.com/) for Python functions and ChatGPT for additional concepts like storing multiple lines in a results variable.
+I used resources such as [W3Schools](https://www.w3schools.com/) for Python functions and additional concepts like storing multiple lines in a results variable.